To prove himself to the man he loves, Job joins a crew of ruthless pirates. But has he bitten off more than he can chew?

-Surrounded by a fearsome crew, Job finds protection under Garrett’s wing.
-He’s ready to do anything for the handsome pirate—things he’d never willingly do for another man.
-But Garrett ignores Job’s shy overtures.
+Fearful he’ll be the plaything of his new shipmates, Job finds protection under Garrett’s wing.
+He’s ready to do anything for the handsome pirate, but Garrett ignores Job’s shy overtures.
 He believes Job is too traumatised by his past.
 Too young to know what he wants.
-And nothing Job says will change his mind.

 The Gulf of Florida